tomaskraus/clogtest/README.md

 $ npx clogtest test --jsDir dist examples/ts-example.ts
 ```

 By default, clogtest assumes the javascript files resides in the `dist` subdirectory in clogtest's current working dir.
-So, for most of the time, you don't need to even specify the `--jsDir` option.> **Note**: Only the _Pattern Body_ is matched against the input
+So, for most of the time, you don't need to even specify the `--jsDir` option.

 ## On Minified Javascript Files